karlronsaria/mynote/request/request_-_2023_01_08_TeamEvangelism.md

       - to have
         - confidence and focus
         - care and heart for unbelievers
-        - the Word of God
+        - _ Your Word
           - excitement for
           - readiness to preach
         - courage
     - of myself
       - that I would learn
-        - how to preach the Word of God with confidence
+        - how to preach Your Word with confidence
         - from my peers
         - care and heart for unbelievers
         - how to talk to and care for my friends on the team